Overview

 approved bank or brokerage account.
 Under the terms of an SLOA, the client authorizes its custodian to

-the client.
-And while BTAM has absolutely no authority to direct or transfer assets outside the prescribed
+client.
+And while BTAM has absolutely no authority to direct or transfer assets outside the prescribed terms

-terms of a client’s SLOA, it is the view of the SEC that BTAM is deemed to have “custody” of client assets
+of a client’s SLOA, it is the view of the SEC that BTAM is deemed to have “custody” of client assets in such

-in such a circumstance.
-It must be noted that in no instance is BTAM permitted to instruct the client’s
+a circumstance.
+It must be noted that in no instance is BTAM permitted to instruct the client’s custodian to

 Pooled Investment Vehicles

-advises as BTAM has the authority to obtain possession of the fund assets.
-BTAM relies on an exemption
+as BTAM has the authority to obtain possession of the fund assets.
+BTAM relies on an exemption from

-2(a)(4) and distributes audited financial statements prepared by a PCAOB certified independent public
+distributes audited financial statements prepared by a PCAOB certified independent public accountant to

-accountant to all limited partners of each pooled investment vehicle at least annually and upon liquidation.
+all limited partners of each pooled investment vehicle at least annually and upon liquidation.
+BTAM also

-BTAM also follows the safe-keeping requirement of the Rule by ensuring that all funds’ cash and
+follows the safe-keeping requirement of the Rule by ensuring that all funds’ cash and securities are

-securities are maintained at a qualified custodian in separate accounts for each fund.
-BTAM will ensure
+maintained at a qualified custodian in separate accounts for each fund.
+BTAM will ensure that all information

-that all information on all trades executed for its investors are provided to the custodian and to the fund
+on all trades executed for its investors are provided to the custodian and to the fund administrator.
+The fund

-administrator.
-The fund administrator shall provide monthly statements to BTAM and quarterly statements
+administrator shall provide monthly statements to BTAM and quarterly statements to investors.

 ITEM 16 – INVESTMENT DISCRETION